5 Keys to Successfully Managing Your Personal Finances

-- Building an emergency fund is another key factor to financial success.
+- Building an emergency fund is another key factor to financial success and stress reduction.

-If you are married, you and your spouse need to work together on the budget.
-This will help you to achieve your financial goals together and prevent fights.
+If you are married, you and your spouse need to work together on the budget so that it feels fair to both of you, and you both have the same level of commitment towards achieving it.
+This can go a long way towards helping you prevent money-related arguments.
 Below are some tips for married couples who want to create a budget together:

-- Consider switching to an envelope budgeting system that uses cash for the difficult categories.
+- Consider switching to an envelope budgeting system that uses cash for spending areas that require more discipline.

-- Sell items to find extra money to kickstart your debt payment plan.
+- Sell unused or unwanted items around your home to find extra money to add to your debt repayment plan.

-- A second job can help speed up this process and may be necessary if you want to make lasting changes to your situation.
+- A second job can help speed up the process and may be necessary if you want to make fast or lasting changes to your situation.

-- Look for areas you can cut your budget to increase your debt payments.
+- Look for areas in which you can cut your budget to increase the cash available for your debt payments.

 Don’t Be Afraid to Ask for Advice

-Once you are ready to grow your wealth and begin investing, you should speak to a financial planner to help you make your investment decisions.
+Once you have grown your savings and want to begin investing to increase your wealth, speak to a financial planner to help you make wise investment decisions.

-A good advisor will share the risks involved in each investment, and help you find products that match your comfort level while helping you work towards your goals as quickly as possible.
+A good adviser will share the risks involved in each investment and help you find products that match your comfort level and investing return needs while helping you work toward your goals as quickly as possible.
 A financial planner can also help you with your budget, which is another plus.

-Remember that investing is a long-term strategy to building wealth.
-You can also find financial help elsewhere.
+Investing is a long-term strategy that helps you in building wealth.
+You can also find financial help elsewhere, such as:

-- A local church or community center may be offering classes on personal finances and budgeting.
+- A local church or community center that offers free or low-cost classes or workshops on personal finances and budgeting.
 Occasionally, banks and credit unions offer courses, as well.

-- If your parents or family members are good with money, consider asking them for help, or sitting down and talking to them about what worked for them financially and what they would have done differently.
+- If your parents or other family members are good with money, consider asking them for help, and talking to them about what worked for them financially and what they would have done differently.